quark-engine/quark-script/README.md

 ```
 ```!
 Agent:
 The Quark analysis on the APK sample "ovaa.apk" has been completed successfully.
+What would you like to do next?
 ```

 3. Obtain all instances of detected behaviors from the Quark Analysis results.